Those are the words which Thomas Edison

 Audio-Technica's AT2035 ends up being 12 dB less noisy than the AT2020

 (or 18 dB less noisy than the multi-pattern Behringer C-3).

 Likewise at the high-end, the AT5040 is 8 dB more sensitive and 15 dB

 It's twice as sensitive and 4.7 dB less noisy than the Equitek E100s.

 The Samson C01 mic gets mixed reviews; it's reportedly rather hissy.

 A moving-coil dynamic microphone functions exactly as an ordinary speaker.
 Actually,

 a moving-coil speaker can be wired to work as a dynamic microphone, albeit a lousy one.

-Because a dynamic microphone is a passive component, it generates no self-noise besides thermal
+Because a dynamic microphone is a passive component, it generates no noise besides thermal